behave/behave/docs/behave.rst

     Directory in which to store JUnit reports.

+.. option:: -j, --jobs, --parallel

+    Number of concurrent jobs to use (default: 1).
+Only supported by test runners that support parallel execution.

 .. option:: -f, --format

     Specify a formatter.
 If none is specified the default formatter is